tum-ens/urbs/doc/dsmdoc.rst

 ============
 The DSM up/downshifts are closely related to commodities， which are given by default in the urbs with their energy content (MWh).
-0The size of the modelled market has to be considered small relative to the surrounding market.
+The size of the modelled market has to be considered small relative to the surrounding market.
 To use this feature, the excel input file needs an additional **Demand Side Management** sheet with the five parameters containing the columns ``delay``, ``eff``, ``recov``, ``cap-max-do`` and ``cap-max-up``, which are used in DSM constraints as technical parameters.
-For a more detailed description of the implementation have a look at the nMathematical Documentation.
+For a more detailed description of the implementation have a look at the Mathematical Documentation.

 Exemplification
 ===============

 This section contains prototypical scenarios illustrating the system behaviour with time variant DSM up/downshifts.
-Electricity can be moved *locally* with transmission losses and *temporally* with storage losses.
-In this part there is an island as an example named ``Greenland``, which composed of three parts ``Mid``, ``North``, and ``South``.
-Between the three parts most of the electricity from ``South`` has to be transported to supply ``Mid``.
+In this part there is an island as an example named ``Greenland``, which composed of three sites ``Mid``, ``North``, and ``South``.
+Between the three sites most of the electricity from ``South`` has to be transported to supply ``Mid``.
 The electricity of ``North`` is relatively independent of the other two parts.